VitezslavBurda/archprinciples/README.md

 # Architecture principles
 Architecture principles are descriptive (not prescriptive) patterns emerging from good design.
-The intention of having architecture principles is to provide common guardrails that allow us to move faster and feel safe when making decisions.
+The intention of having architecture principles is to provide common guardrails that allow us to move faster and feel safer when making decisions.

 Our architectural approach is not to strictly follow principles as rules but rather make them visible through the good work of the IT architecture community.​​​